by Henry White

 PS: After your childhood wheelchair racing days, what are some other goals you set for yourself?

 EG: Once I graduated from high school, I focused more on school but still wanted to push myself.
 I studied at the Vermont Technical College where I earned my associates degree in rehabilitative engineering.
 Now I am working on receiving my bachelor’s degree in computer science at the University of Maine at Augusta.
 I recently had an internship with a California based tech company where I researched various ways to take marginalized populations on adventures through 360-degree virtual reality.
 Through this internship I was able to visit many national parks and adventure in a lot of unique places.
-I wanted disabled and hospitalized people to be able to experience these places through virtual reality.
+I wanted people who have disabilities or are hospitalized to be able to experience these places through virtual reality.

 PS: When did you start becoming interested in extreme sports and how did you end up connecting with Paradox?

 EG: I skydived in 2003 but my internship in California led me to paragliding.
 I want to get into it more.
 I want to get a wheelchair motor for paragliding.
 As for rock climbing, I had a close friend growing up, Nick Hall, who ended up becoming a rescue ranger.
 Nick was killed in a rescue on [Mount] Rainier.
 Before the accident, he would always be posting photos of all of the amazing places he had been to.
 I wanted to follow his path and see what he had seen.
 Then I found Paradox Sports and their trip to the Gunks in 2013.

 PS: What were some highlights of your first trip with Paradox Sports?

 EG: I got to meet Sean O’Neill [first paraplegic to lead climb] and other awesome people.
 Meeting so many great people was truly the highlight.
 They fuel my passion for climbing.
 The community really helps push me to succeed in my goals.
 And then of course I also learned all these climbing techniques.